kapilraghuwanshi/gen-ai-image-generator/README.md

 4) Recent history of the generated images, can be picked again.
 5) Download the generated images.

+Tools
-- It uses latest React hooks to fetch the SegMind text2Img API.
+1) Uses latest React hooks to fetch the SegMind text2Img API.
 (Create your own API from https://www.SegMind.com)
-- It has been deployed on Firebase.
+2) Deployed on Firebase.
-- Recent history has been stored on the localStorage.
+3) Recent history has been stored on the localStorage.

+Furthur Scope for devs:
+1) Create an image slideshow with recent history of generated images.
+2) Build create APIs to post images on your servers, and fetch from those APIs and show on the app.

 ![App Snapshot](GenAI-Image-Generator.png)